Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

     received, instead of being immediately available as a JSON object.
 This is because Query results are mandated to be arrays.
 Default is false.

-Unique query capabilities available for the YOLO Processor are:
+Unique query capabilities available for the YOLO Processor are as follows:

-*   **NOTE:** All YOLO Processor queries must have an "operation" parameter specified.
+*   **NOTE:** All YOLO Processor queries should have an "operation" parameter specified.
 If this parameter is not specified, it will be set to the default value, "processNextFrame".

 *   **Upload images to VANTIQ:**
     *   The user can specify an image, or multiple images to be uploaded to VANTIQ as a document.
 The images will be those that are saved in the output directory, which is defined in the source configuration.
     *   Parameters:
         *   "operation": Required.
 Must be set to "upload".
-        *   *Only one of the following two values *MUST* be specified, or a query error will be returned.
-If both values are specified, the imageName value will be used.
-(For optimal use, only set one of these values.)*
+        *   *You should specify exactly one of the following two values.
+If neither is specified, a query error will be returned.
+If both values are specified, the imageName value will be used.*
             *   "imageName": A string value representing the name of the file to be uploaded.
-If set to "all", then all images in the output directory will be uploaded.
             *   "imageDate": A list containing two strings, a start date and an end date.
 All locally saved images falling between the start and end date, (inclusive), will be uploaded.
 Dates must be formatted in the following
             manner: "yyyy-MM-dd--HH-mm-ss".
+                *   To select all images *before* or *after* a certain date, the "-" value can be used as one of the date strings in the list.
+For example, the following would save all dates *before* the given date:
+                    *   \["-", yourEndDate\].
+                *   To select *all files* in the output directory, one could use the following value for imageDate:
+                    *   \["-", "-"\].
         *   "savedResolution": Optional.
 This value can be set in the exact same way as it is set in the source configuration.
         If it is defined here as a query parameter, it will override the value set in the source configuration.